manaswinikosuri/sample/README.md

 # The AI model was created using XGBoost alogorithm.
 The following kaggle notebook was used as refernce to work on dataset : https://www.kaggle.com/code/emmanuelfwerr/xgboost-multi-class-classification/notebook

 # the combined dataset was modified and used to train and test the split data.
 This was done in combined.ipynb using jupyter notebook.

+# the resulting accuracy using XGBoost algorithm was found to be 0.97.
+This model was stored in a pickle file using joblib.dump.